-A stream of matter in two opposing directions from a central
+A bipolar outflow is a stream of matter in two opposing directions from a central

 object, usually a star.
 Bipolar outflows represent significant periods of